pouchdb/add-cors-to-couchdb/readme.md

 #### Summary

 CouchDB doesn't come with [CORS](https://en.wikipedia.org/wiki/Cross-Origin_Resource_Sharing) enabled by default.
 This is a problem for libraries like [PouchDB](http://pouchdb.com), which depend on being able to access CouchDB no matter what URL it's being served from.
 This script fixes that.

 #### Usage

 You need to have [Node.js and NPM](https://nodejs.org) installed.
+Then do:

 ```
 npm install -g add-cors-to-couchdb